-These are things I see almost on a daily basis in my NYC office, and I know very well the problems that happen when you use these kinds of temporary solutions.
+These are things I see almost on a daily basis in my NYC office, and I know very well the problems that happen when people use these kinds of temporary solutions.

-Sure, some of these could give you some relief momentarily...
+Sure, some of these could give some relief momentarily...

 1. Fiber: helps bulk poop, but also feeds bad bacteria and causes bloating.

 Fiber has been a digestive remedy as far back as I remember.
 I actually remember being a little girl and seeing the big orange cans of fiber on my uncles counter.

 Because fiber will bulk the poop, and expands inside the intestines, it can sometimes push things through temporarily, and gives some people the 'impression' that it's actually helping with constipation.

 However, because most people with these kinds of symptoms have too much bacteria.